Temporary Resident Visa (TRV)

 Do I need it?

 Not everyone requires a TRV.
 Citizens of visa-exempt countries do not require a TRV to travel to Canada as a temporary resident (visitor, student, or temporary worker).
-Check the CIC website to see if you need a valid TRV to travel to Canada.
+Check the IRCC website to see if you need a valid TRV to travel to Canada.

 When do I need it?

 If you require a valid TRV to travel to Canada, you must apply for it well in advance.
 If your TRV has expired, but you hold a valid study permit in Canada, you can apply for a new TRV valid up until the expiration date of your study permit.
 Be cautious about booking travel plans before you receive your TRV.

 When you apply for an initial study permit, you do not need to apply separately for a TRV.
 If your study permit is approved and a TRV is required, you will be issued a TRV along with your study permit.

 Visitors: You or your family members may be in Canada as visitors (without study or work permits).
 Visitors currently in Canada can only apply for a new TRV through the Canadian visa office responsible for your home region.